 In July 2017, Ruiz was selected as a Schilke Artist!
 Since 1956, these hand crafted instruments are considered, to this day, to be the very best and the first choice for professional players around the world.
 For more information concerning Schilke Music Products, please visit their website: http://www.schilkemusic.com.

 Ruiz received his Bachelor of Music Studies from the University of Texas at San Antonio, Master of Music from Texas State University, and Doctor of Musical Arts in Jazz Trumpet Performance from the University of Texas at Austin.
 His principal teachers were Ray Sasaki, Dennis Dotson, Jeff Hellmer, Keith Winking, Jan Roller, and Andrew Gignac.
-Ruiz currently serves as the Director of Jazz Bands at St. Stephen's Episcopal School in Austin, TX.
+Ruiz currently serves as Visiting Assistant Professor of Music, Director of Jazz Studies, at Simpson College in Indianola, IA.
 Ruiz is formerly the Director of Jazz Studies at the University of Texas at San Antonio, where he taught the following courses: Jazz Ensemble, Jazz Combo, History and Styles of Jazz, Jazz Arranging and Composition, Private Jazz Improvisation, and Brass Methods.